cfsengineering/CEASIOMpy/ceasiompy/CPACS2GMSH/README.md

 ## Inputs

 `CPACS2GMSH` takes as input a CPACS file.
-This is done automatically when it is run in workflow
+This is done automatically when it is run in workflow.

 Multiple options are available with `CPACS2GMSH`, you can see these options if you run this module from the GUI interface.

 General options:

-* `Display mesh with GMSH : False`
+* `Open GMSH GUI : False`
-Open the gmsh GUI after the generation of the surface mesh (2D) and the domain mesh (3D).
+Open the gmsh GUI after the generation of the surface mesh (2D) and the domain mesh (3D) to see the mesh.
 This option is usefully to control the quality of the automated generated mesh or make extra operation with gmsh GUI.
+* `Export propellers : False`
+Export a 2D disk surfaces in order to simulate the propeller engines with SU2 disk actuator model.

 Mesh type:
 * `Choice the mesh type: Euler or RANS`